About Main Events in Mallorca

 This is only a snapshot of what happens on Mallorca throughout the year.
 There are many other small festivals and one-off concerts that take place each year.
 We will endeavour to add these on our Events Calendar when we spot them.

 NB.
 Times and dates may vary each year.
-Indeed, some years, the festivals may not run at all (normally due to lack of funds) or be cancelled close to the dates of the event.
+Indeed, some years, the festivals may not run at all or be cancelled close to the dates of the event.

 5 - 6 January: Cavalcada dels Reis Mags (Three Kings Celebration)